asadullahbro/asadullahbro/README.md

 • python enjoyer
 • building bots and random tools
 • sqlite + backend experiments
-• always trying to make things look cooler than they actually are
+• always trying to make things look cooler than they actually are (maybe in hours?)

 ## What I'm working on right now
 • discord bot features